A novel algorithm for GPU-accelerated particle-mesh interactions implemented in the QUOKKA code: Acknowledgements

 \section{Acknowledgements}

 CCH, AV, and MRK acknowledge support from the Australian Research Council through Laureate Fellowship FL220100020.
 This research was undertaken with the assistance of resources and services from the National Computational Infrastructure (NCI) and the Pawsey Supercomputing Centre, which are supported by the Australian Government, through award jh2.
+PSL acknowledges the supports by the NSFC through grant No. 1241101426 and the National Key R\&D Program of China (No. 2022YFA1603101).
 The \quokka{} code is based on the AMReX module \citep{AMReX_JOSS}.